Blosc/c-blosc2/RELEASING.rst

 Check documentation
 -------------------

+Go to `blogsite actions <https://github.com/Blosc/blogsite/actions>`_ and trigger a build by going to the last run and clicking on "Re-run all jobs".

-Go the the `blosc2 rtfd <https://www.blosc.org/c-blosc2/c-blosc2.html>`_ site and check that it contains the updated docs.
+Wait up to 10 min and go to the `blosc2 docs <https://www.blosc.org/c-blosc2/c-blosc2.html>`_ and check that it contains the updated docs.

 Announcing